twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 #### Participants

-Due to privacy concerns, the identity of a conversation's participants is obscured through the use of UUIDs.
+Due to privacy concerns, the identities of a conversation's participants are obscured through the use of UUIDs.

 * You can identify a message's sender from `MSMessage.senderParticipantIdentifier`.
 * You can identify the local user from `MSConversation.localParticipantIdentifier`.